Electing the Executive Branch: Introduction

 \section{Introduction}

-Consider a scenario in which a government in some country has to be populated, e.g. by assigning the minister of health, the minister of education, etc. Usually the process for such an assignment is non-participatory.
-Here we describe a participatory process for electing the government.
-In essence, we would like each of the citizens of the country to describe her preferences regarding the assignment of alternatives to each office.
+Consider a scenario in which a government in a country has to be populated; i.e., there should be elected members of the government like the minister for health, the minister for education, etc. Usually this assignment process is done via a non-participatory process.
+In this paper, we describe a way of doing this process in a participatory way.
+In essence, we would like each of the citizens of the country to describe their preferences regarding the assignment of alternatives to each office.

-While the above setting is indeed quite imaginary, as this is not the way it is usually done in practice, our particular motivation for this work comes from populating governments in coalitional systems; indeed, in coalitional systems, following coalition negotiations, each party in the coalition is being allocated some set of offices that, in turn, has to be populated with ministers.
-Specifically, we are interested in the process by which a party that got allocated some offices through such a negotiation, shall decide internally---via a democratic vote of its members--how to assign ministers to each of her allocated offices.
+While the above setting is indeed quite imaginary, as this is not a generalised practice, our particular motivation for this work comes from populating governments in coalitional systems; indeed, in coalitional systems, following coalition negotiations, each party in the coalition is being allocated some set of offices which, in turn, have to be populated with ministers.
+Specifically, we are interested in the process in which a party that got allocated some offices through such a negotiation, shall decide internally---via democratic vote of its members--a way to assign ministers to each of their allocated offices.

 We view this process as a social choice setting and first observe that one natural and simple way to approach it is to view it as $k$ independent elections, where $k$ is the number of offices allocated to the party.
-For example, each voter can select a set of alternatives for each of the offices and, for each office independently, the elected minister is the one that got the highest number of votes.
+For example, each voter can select a set of alternatives for each of the offices and, for each office independently, we can select the alternative that got the highest number of votes.

-Observe, however, that such a process might disregard the preferences of minorities; in particular, if a strict majority vote for some alternatives for each of the offices, then only the alternatives voted by the majority would be selected, and none of the alternatives of the minority would be, even if the minority consist of $50 - \epsilon$ percent of the votes.
+Observe, however, that such a process might disregard the preferences of minorities altogether; in particular, if there an election by the way of strict majority votes for some alternatives for each of the offices independently, then only the alternatives voted by the majority would be selected at every office, and none of the alternatives of the minority would be, even if the minority consist of $50 - \epsilon$ percent of the votes.

-To overcome this weakness, we view the setting as a whole, in which we have one election whose output would be the complete assignment of alternatives to the full set of $k$ offices, and we aim to find a process that would guarantee some sort of proportionality.
+To overcome this weakness of total minority exclusion, we view the setting as a whole, in which we have one election whose output would be the complete assignment of alternatives to the full set of $k$ offices, and this assignment shall be approximately, if not fully proportional.

-To this end, we offer an adaptation of the sequential variant of Proportional Approval Voting (in short, SPAV) to this setting and show -- via computer-based simulations -- that indeed, in many cases, it guarantees proportional representation to minorities.